VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 What are the benefits of a chin-up?

 The Chin-Up is a fantastic compound exercise that can be completed in various ways!
 What this means is that this exercise utilises several muscles within one movement and can be progressed or regressed to suit your needs.
-Due to this, its efficiency and effectiveness are next to none when it comes to strengthening your body and increasing your ability to do tasks we are faced with in everyday life.
+Due to this, its efficiency and effectiveness are second to none when it comes to strengthening your body and increasing your ability to do tasks we are faced with in everyday life.

 To perform this exercise, follow these steps;